Eve Listening to The Voice

 myminifactory

-This figure depicts Eve listening to the voice of Adam in the Garden of Eden, a subject inspired by Book IV of John Milton's religious epic poem Paradise Lost (1667).
-It illustrates the following lines, spoken by Eve: 'As I bent down to look, just opposite/ A Shape within the watery gleam appeared,/ Bending to look on me.
+This figure depicts Eve as she listens to Adam in the Garden of Eden, a subject inspired by Book IV of John Milton's epic poem Paradise Lost.
+It illustrates the lines spoken by Eve: 'As I bent down to look, just opposite/ A Shape within the watery gleam appeared,/ Bending to look on me.
 I started back, / It started back but/Pleased it returned as soon with answering looks/ Of sympathy and love.'
-The composition is related to a classical sculpture in the Louvre, Paris, of a Nymph with a shell.
-A version of a closely related figure entitled Eve at the fountain signed and dated 1822, is in the Bristol City Art Gallery.
-A plaster model relating to the Bristol City Art Gallery figure is also in the V&A's collections (inv. no. A.3-2000).
-In a lecture delivered at the Royal Academy of Arts, London, the sculptor Henry Weekes commented that Baily, 'an earnest pupil of Flaxman, was a more finished modeller than his master, though with less feeling and sentiment, and less power in design.
-What he gained by the means I have alluded to, was knowledge, not genius, and it carried him a great way: the latter, even his great teacher could not impart to him, though he obtained under his tuition much that we may designate as purity of style and taste.
-You may think it strange in me if I say that, notwithstanding he produced one of the most beautiful examples of English ideal Sculpture as yet known to us - his Eve - he was wanting in genius!'
-This figure was also reproduced in Parian ware (a granular porcelain), and Baily also made busts taken from this model.
-In 1841 he exhibited 'Eve listening to the Voice, etc.', probably the plaster model for this figure.
-Edward Hodges Baily (1788-1867) was British sculptor and designer.
-As son of a ship’s carver he began his career as a modeller in wax.
-He spent seven years in John Flaxman’s studio, acknowledged as his favourite and most devoted pupil.
-He attended the Royal Academy Schools.
-He is the sculptor of the Nelson on Nelson's Column, of ca. half the sculpture for Marble Arch, some of the exterior work on Buckingham Palace, and a number of monuments in St Paul's and Westminster Abbey, just to name a few.
-The work that brought him fame was Eve at the Fountain first shown 1818 at the Royal Academy.
-Gallery location:Sculpture, Room 22, The Dorothy and Michael Hintze Galleries, case FS This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.Courtesy of the Victoria and Albert Museum, London
+The composition is related to a classical sculpture in the Louvre of a Nymph with a shell.
+A version of this figure entitled Eve at the fountain signed and dated 1822, is on display in the Bristol City Art Gallery.
+A plaster model relating to this figure is also part of the V&A's collections (inv. no. A.3-2000).
+In a lecture delivered at the Royal Academy of Arts, Henry Weekes commented that Baily was an earnest pupil of Flaxman, but lacked feeling and sentiment in his work.
+Weekes noted that while Baily gained knowledge from his mentor, he did not possess true genius.
+Despite this, Baily produced one of the most beautiful examples of English ideal sculpture - his Eve.
+This figure was also reproduced in Parian ware, a type of granular porcelain, and Baily made busts taken from this model.
+In 1841, he exhibited 'Eve listening to the Voice', probably the plaster model for this figure.
+Edward Hodges Baily was a British sculptor and designer who began his career as a modeller in wax.
+He spent seven years in John Flaxman's studio, where he became his most devoted pupil.
+Baily attended the Royal Academy Schools and went on to create many notable works, including Nelson on Nelson's Column and monuments in St Paul's and Westminster Abbey.
+His most famous work is Eve at the Fountain, which was first shown at the Royal Academy in 1818.
+This object is part of "Scan The World", a non-profit initiative that aims to create a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe.
+Scan the World is an open source community effort, and anyone with interesting items can contribute by emailing stw@myminifactory.com.

 Download Model from myminifactory